Jacqueline Saburido

-Early life and accident
+Early life and drunk driving incident

 The only child of Rosalia and Amadeo Saburido, she lived in Caracas, Venezuela, for all of her childhood.
 Living with her father after her parents divorced, she studied engineering in the hope of taking over the family air conditioning business.
+In August 1999, Saburido decided to take a break and move to Austin, Texas to study English.

-On 19 September 1999, Saburido attended a birthday party near Austin, Texas.
+On 19 September 1999, Saburido attended a birthday party near Lake Travis.
 She and her friends left after a few hours, and accepted a ride home from a classmate.
 A short while into the drive, their 1990 Oldsmobile Ninety-Eight Regency was hit by a 1996 GMC Yukon driven by Reginald Stephey, who had been drinking beforehand.
 The driver and one passenger of the vehicle she was in were killed, with the other passengers injured; of the three survivors, Saburido was the only one trapped in the car when it caught fire, and was unable to escape the flames.

 Passing paramedics extinguished the fire and tried to remove people from the car, but the fire reignited before they could rescue Saburido; they also lacked suitable equipment to cut her out.
 Forty-five seconds later, a fire truck arrived and fully extinguished the fire, after which Saburido was airlifted to the burn unit in Galveston.

 Saburido suffered second and third degree burns to more than 60% of her body, but survived despite her doctor's expectations.
 Her fingers had to be amputated, but there was enough bone left on her thumb to construct an opposable thumb.
 She lost her hair, ears, nose, lips, left eyelid, and much of her vision.
 Saburido subsequently underwent more than 120 reconstructive operations, including cornea transplants to restore her left eye.

 In June 2001, Stephey was convicted on two counts of intoxicated manslaughter.
 Saburido and Stephey met for the first time after his trial and conviction in 2001.
 Saburido has stated that Stephey "destroyed my life completely", but forgave him.
 Regarding the meeting, Stephey later stated that "What sticks out in my mind is, 'Reggie, I don't hate you.'
 It's really touching someone can look you in the eyes and have that much compassion after all that I have caused".

 Saburido was among 21 disfigured people who had approached surgeons at a London hospital to carry out Britain's first face transplant operation; she was not selected.
 She continued looking into other possibilities for a face transplant in other nations and hospitals.